 Mary Kalantzis was from 2006 to 2016 Dean of the College of Education at the University of Illinois, Urbana-Champaign.
 Before this, she was Dean of the Faculty of Education, Language and Community Services at RMIT University, Melbourne, Australia, and President of the Australian Council of Deans of Education.
 With Bill Cope, she has co-authored or co-edited: New Learning: Elements of a Science of Education, Cambridge University Press, 2008 (2nd edition, 2012); Ubiquitous Learning, University of Illinois Press, 2009; Towards a Semantic Web: Connecting Knowledge in Academic Research, Elsevier, 2009; Literacies, Cambridge University Press 2012 (2nd edition, 2016); A Pedagogy of Multiliteracies, Palgrave, 2016; and e-Learning Ecologies, Routledge, 2017.

 Kara Francis earned her Doctorate of Education from the University of Illinois, Urbana-Champaign in Learning Design and Leadership in February 2021.
 Her research focused on the relationship between sense of community and peer review for doctoral dissertation students.
 She currently serves as the LDL program, academic, and dissertation advisor.
 She is your first point of contact for anything related to the LDL program, including course selection, forms, research topic exploration, or the exam-dissertation sequence.
+Kara co-teaches all regular LDL courses and the exam-dissertation sequence.
 Kara is also a consultant who partners with organizations to implement social collaboration and learning solutions using online communities.
-While born and raised in Champaign, Illinois, she has lived in Minnetonka, Minnesota for nearly twenty years.
+While born and raised in Champaign, Illinois, she has lived in Minnetonka, Minnesota for over twenty years.
 She enjoys stamping home-made cards, exploring the many bike trails throughout the Minneapolis and St. Paul area, attending Minnesota Twins baseball and Gophers Women’s volleyball games, and spending time with her husband and young son.

 LDL Program Teaching Assistants